 You will need to provide the following documents:

 If you are starting employment for the first time or taking up a new job, you should contact your local Tax Office for advice about your Tax Credits.
-For more information about FIS you can contact your local Social Welfare Office or the Department of Social and Family Affairs: www.welfare.ie
+For more information about FIS you can contact your local Social Welfare Office or the Department of Employment Affairs and Social Protection: www.welfare.ie

 In Ireland, Child Benefit is payable to the parents or guardians of qualified children normally living with you and being supported by you.